DaleMargel/Web-Survey/Approaches.md

 This approach is used by [TiddlyWiki](https://tiddlywiki.com/) (also [here](https://github.com/Jermolene/TiddlyWiki5)).
 It does not need a server, but can make use of one if served from it.

-Use this approach when you need a simple / personal application without a web server.
-Beware that the changes must be saved and that this cam feel a bit awkward on most browsers.
+This is of limited use bur can be used when you need a simple / personal application without a web server.
+Beware that the changes must be saved and that this can feel a bit awkward on most browsers.

 ---
 ## Static